EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction

 \section{Discussion (Limitations and Future work)}

+Our model provides a robust and efficient DL model for brain extraction with limited data and augmentations.
+Results clearly show the stable accuracy compared to other methods, especially in the cortex/dura mater interface.
+The ablation study performed suggests that Deep Feature CRFasRNN layer with multi-scale inputs and negative Dice Loss have synergistic effects.
+The improvement can be seen not only in accuracy but also in efficiency during training.

-Despite our model's performance in the evaluation dataset, it is limited to non-pathological T1 weighted MRI data unlike other proposed methods~\cite{isensee2019automated, hoopes2022synthstrip, thakur2020brain}.
-However, we believe when provided with enough variety in images, the model would be able to train up to a state where it can provide output for abnormal brains, as the model utilizes raw low scale data, which can be useful for a less over-fitted segmentation.
-CRF will also provide correction to errors that could be caused by the lack of abnormal brain data.
+Despite our model's performance in the evaluation dataset, it is limited to T1 weighted MRI data unlike other proposed methods~\cite{isensee2019automated, hoopes2022synthstrip, thakur2020brain}.
+However, we believe when provided with enough variety in images, the model would be able to train up to a state where it can provide output for abnormal brains, as the model utilizes features from the image, which is more robust to the type of image.
+The additional loss would also help correct local issues with the segmentation.
 Further work would be extending the dataset for general use by adding more variety in modalities or clinical cases of the training data.